prosany/RiderExpert/README.md

     b) Write npm install
     c) Wait for few seconds or minutes depending on your internet speed
     d) Done.
-4. How You Can Use This Project.
+4. Now You Can Use This Project.

 Thanks for visit.